NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Reduced from 25 to 10 on behind (same for front)
 - 6B
     - Changed to be an elbow attack
-    - Always launches (TODO: vanilla?)
-    - More lift
-    - Turns around back turned (TODO: still relevant with launch?)
+    - Turns around back turned
     - Crushes frame 7 - 53
     - Hitboxes slightly bigger
     - Sped up by 4 frames in startup (2B(B) is not changed)